gdevic/Z80Explorer/README.md

 List the available tools with `claude mcp list`, or run `/mcp` inside a Claude Code session to see the live connection state.

-## Compiling zmac assember on Linux

-If you are going to compile and run Z80 test programs, you need zmac assembler.
-Download it from here: http://48k.ca/zmac.html<br>
-I am not aware of a prebuilt binary for Linux, but it is fairly easy to build since the source is available at that site.
-You may also need:
-* sudo apt-get install bison

 ## Credits

 The transistor and segment definitions originate with the [Visual 6502 team's Z80 reverse-engineering project](http://www.visual6502.org/JSSim/expert-z80.html).
 This simulator builds on their netlist data with a Qt 6 UI, performance optimizations, scriptable controls, and an MCP surface.
 Test programs are assembled with [zmac](http://48k.ca/zmac.html).